lubuu/csgo_bugs/sv_pure_bypass_3/README.md

+## This is a fork!
+To make sure you're viewing the most recent page, navigate to https://github.com/kkthxbye-code/csgo_bugs/tree/master/sv_pure_bypass_3

 ## sv\_pure bypass \#3

 Official valve servers, and most community servers, run with `sv_pure 1`.
 This causes the client to send crc hashes of the files defined in `pure_server_whitelist.txt` to the server.
 The server then matches the hashes and kicks the player if there is a mismatch.